nourishing niki logo

 Maple Syrup: You won’t need much, but just to add a little bit more sweetness.
 You could use honey or agave syrup instead if you prefer.

-Biscoff Biscuits: You only need a couple to add a bit of crunch on top!
+Crushed biscoff cookies: You only need a couple to add a bit of crunch on top!
 You can purchase some from most grocery stores or you can try these and use the discount code KITS5 for a discount (again, not an affiliate link).

 How To Make No Bake Biscoff Cheesecakes